 request.HTTPMethod = method.toString()

-If you recall, we saw in the FitBit API implementation details that when an id is not provided, it is replaced by a dash in some requests.
+If you recall, we saw in the Fitbit API implementation details that when an id is not provided, it is replaced by a dash in some requests.
 This kind of magic is not something we want to handle here: instead we rely on the caller to provide an id if one is needed, or the dash otherwise.

 In the same segment, we create the request object and assign it the request method.
 The serviceURL is still being composed, so it would be premature to assign it to the request at this point.

-If this API would support a JSON request body for POST requests, we could use something like this to serialize the input data:
+If this API would support a JSON request body for POST requests, we could use something like the code in Listing 5-19 to serialize the input data.

+Listing 5-19.

 var error: NSError?

 request.HTTPBody = NSJSONSerialization.dataWithJSONObject(inputData, options: nil, error: &error)